bgrosjea/givemebib/README.md

 *The MacOS executable has been tested only on one computer and may not always work, it is better to use the python pip distribution.*

-Within the [MacOS_exe folder](https://github.com/bgrosjea/givemebib/tree/master/MacOS_exe), download all three files: *givemebib.command*, *journal_abbreviations.dat*, *givemebib.ini* and place them in the same folder in your computer.
-Double-click *givemebib.command* in Finder to launch the program.
+Download the compressed directory [givemebib_MacOS.zip](https://github.com/bgrosjea/givemebib/blob/master/givemebib_MacOS.zip), that contains three files: *givemebib.command*, *journal_abbreviations.dat*, *givemebib.ini*.
+Extract the directory on your computer and double-click *givemebib.command* in Finder to launch the program.

 ### Python: using pip